oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 #### Alternative

 Instead of adding visible_name and changing REST/UI to expose it, we could add "vdsm_name" and lift current restrictions from "name".
-This would requiring renaming name validation, VM startup, and network monitoring code.
+This may require renaming the field in name validation, VM startup, and network monitoring code.

 #### UI considerations